delanthear/hawksley-monitor/README.md

 # hawksley-monitor
 A set of Python scripts for pulling solar data from FoxESS and Ripple API and displaying on an inkyPhat and inkyWhat

-monitor-what.py - Script for displaying data on the inkyWhat monitor-phat.py - Script for displaying data on the inkyPhat (not provided yet)
++ monitor-what.py - Script for displaying data on the inkyWhat
++ monitor-phat.py - Script for displaying data on the inkyPhat

-fox.py - Script for connecting to the FoxESS API ripple.py - Script for connecting to the Ripple API
++ fox.py - Script for connecting to the FoxESS API
++ ripple.py - Script for connecting to the Ripple API

-=== Set Up ===
+## Set Up
 1. Choose which file you want:  monitor-what.py or monitor-phat.py depending on if you have a wHat or a pHat.
 2. Go into the script and add your Fox API key and serial number and Ripple API key.
 3. Run the required monitor script with Python.